enkidevs/curriculum/CSS/HTML and CSS Basics/css-basics/css-specificity.md

 ---
 ## Content

-Sometimes *CSS* does not behave in the way we want or expect it to, suppose we have this piece of code:
+Sometimes *CSS* does not behave in the way we want or expect it to.
+Suppose we have this piece of code:
 ```
 HTML:
 <ul id="dream-garage">